123datalearning/gh_sync_forks/README.md

 # GitHub Sync Forks

-A simple Python 3 script to sync forks of a given organization.
+A Python 3 script to sync forks of a GitHub organization.

 ## Usage